livegnik/2way-poc-design/README.md

 * Manage identity or keys directly; those responsibilities sit in the substrate’s device and identity managers
 * Implement custom sync protocols or reconciliation loops
 * Rebuild access control logic, since delegation and enforcement already live in the graph
-* Accept unvalidated network input—every event they see has already passed structural validation and authorization
+* Accept unvalidated network input - every event they see has already passed structural validation and authorization

 ## 15. Application domains